 Leave Bellingham for Byrness, and you are on your way to the Cheviots – heathery landscapes and wonderful views.
 There are vast forest plantations on today’s walk, so you may see Roe Deer.
 24km / 15 miles

 Day 20 - Byrness to Windy Gyle

 Walk from Byrness to Windy Gyle.
 You now have just 27 miles to walk over two days.
 The Cheviots are home to herds of wild goats.
 As well as merlin, buzzards and black grouse, even golden eagles have been spotted here in this fabulous wilderness.
 Your accommodation at Byrness will collect you from Windy Gyle and return you the following morning to complete your walk to Kirk Yetholm.
 22.5km / 14 miles

 Day 21 - Windy Gyle to Kirk Yetholm

 Return to Windy Gyle and walk to Kirk Yetholm.
 You are finally on your last day’s walk.
 Just 13 miles to complete the most demanding National Trail in England.
 Yes, it will be windy.
 Yes, it will be boggy.
 But stride out today knowing what a deeply satisfying and triumphant experience you have had.
 You may call yourself a Pennine bog-trotter.
 Head off to the Border Hotel and celebrate with some great beer and food.
 20.5km / 13 miles

 After breakfast leave Kirk Yetholm for your return journey home.

-The Great British Walks will book good quality B&Bs, guest houses, inns, and hotels.
-They like to offer a variety, and look to book rooms with en-suite bathrooms wherever possible.
-They are also happy to get instructions from the client to upgrade where available, adding that extra charge to their invoice.
+Great British Walks will book good quality B & Bs, guest houses, inns and hotels.
+They like to offer a variety, and look to book rooms with en suite wherever possible.
+They are also happy to take instruction from the client to upgrade where available, adding that extra charge to their invoice.